ezzy4me/youtube_comment_tm/README.md

 **Please check the code for detailed annotation.**

-[^1]: copy all the videos title and URLs from a youtube channel to an excel sheet using softexpert.
+[^1]: get all the videos title and URLs from a youtube channel to an excel sheet using softexpert.
 [Ref](https://www.youtube.com/watch?v=GcjdHWVo3gA)

 ## 2. Data Preprocessing
 The data, including YouTube comments stored in CSV format, is loaded from a specified drive path.
 Comments and titles are further cleaned, masked, and processed.
 Quantiles are computed for length-based filtering, and the dataset is sampled and concatenated.
 The final DataFrame is used to combine titles and comments.